MK316/Coding4ET/Lessons/Lesson02-3.md

 ![](https://github.com/MK316/Coding4ET/raw/main/images/image06.png)

-### TAsk: Now referring to the following manual, edit your readme.md file as shown in the image.
+### Task: Now referring to the following manual, edit your readme.md file as shown in the image.

 ---
 ## 📗 Markdown Manual for Beginners